-The data in section 3.3 shows that the carstone landbank of permitted reserves equates to 16.05 years which is above the 10 year target for permitted reserves required by the NPPF.
+The data in section 3.3 shows that the carstone landbank of permitted reserves equates to 16.87 years which is above the 10 year target for permitted reserves required by the NPPF.
 Norfolk County Council has also allocated sufficient sites in the Mineral Site Specific Allocations DPD to meet the provision of a steady and adequate supply of carstone required for the county up to the end of 2026.
 There are significant imports of crushed rock into Norfolk due to the unsuitability of carstone for more demanding uses.

-The Council is therefore satisfied that an adequate and steady supply of minerals covered by this Local Aggregate Assessment will be met by the permitted reserves.
+The Council is therefore satisfied that an adequate and steady supply of minerals covered by this Local Aggregate Assessment will be met by the permitted reserves up to the end of the adopted Plan period in 2026.

 Any potential increase in demand would be met by the adopted Mineral Site Specific Allocations.